 2] How to prevent Excel from rounding decimal numbers

-When you are dealing with scientific data, rounding off the decimal values can create a problem.
-By default, Excel rounds off the decimal value after certain digits.
-One way to solve the problem is to increase the width of the column.
+When working with scientific data, rounding decimal values can introduce errors.
+By default, Excel rounds numbers to a specified number of decimal places.
+One way to solve the problem is to increase the column width.

-As you can see in the above screenshot, Excel has rounded off the decimal value.
+As shown in the screenshot above, Excel has rounded the decimal value.
 The formula bar is showing the original number but the cell is displaying only the rounded number.
-To fix this problem, you can increase the width of the column.
+To fix this issue, increase the column width.

 Increasing the column width does not work for large decimal values.
-In the above screenshot, I have increased the column width, but Excel displayed only 4 decimal places and rounded off the last decimal place.
+In the screenshot above, I increased the column width, but Excel displayed only 4 decimal places and rounded the last digit.
 If you want to display the entire decimal value in Excel, you have to change the cell format.

 To change the format of the cell, follow the instructions written below: